 One of Navy Federal’s biggest drawbacks is that there are only a handful of branches in most states.
 If that doesn’t suit you or your business, you’ll want to consider banking with a company like Chase, which has tons of branches and ATMs throughout most of the country.
 You’re never far from a Chase branch no matter where you are, which makes business banking that much easier.

-Chase Performance Business Checking is comparable to Navy Federal’s Premium Business Checking account, as it provides account holders with 250 fee-free transactions (instead of only 100), as well as mobile check deposits and low monthly fees.
+The Chase Performance Business Checking account is comparable to Navy Federal’s Premium Business Checking account, as it provides account holders with 250 fee-free transactions (instead of only 100), as well as mobile check deposits and low monthly fees.
 Granted, you’ll have to keep an average daily balance of $35,000 to avoid the $30 monthly fee, but the accessibility and higher free transaction limit may make it worth it if you need a ton of support from your banking partner.
-You’ll also get a $200 signing bonus, which is a nice bit of change simply for opening an account.

 And don’t be afraid to compare banks and credit unions against each other.
-As with all things in life, it’s good to shop around.
+Navy Federal has a lot of great options, from Navy Federal business loans, credit cards, to bank accounts.
+But there are other similar options available, and as with all things in life, it’s good to shop around.